InternLM/InternEvo-HFModels/README.md

 # Introduction :muscle:

-Democratizing Huggingface model training with InternEvo framework, via the capability of Variable-Length Training and Intern Sequence Parallelism.
+Democratizing Huggingface model training with InternEvo framework, via the capability of Variable-Length and Intern Sequence Parallel training.

 ![InternEvo_and_Huggingface](doc/images/InternEvo_and_Huggingface.png)